menu icon

 Frequently Asked Questions

-Bread flour is the same type of wheat flour that All Purpose flour is, just with more protein content in it.
-The higher protein content yields more a stronger gluten network, which gives you more structure and texture in the finished dough.
+Bread flour is the same type of wheat flour that all-purpose flour is, just with more protein content in it.
+The higher protein content yields a stronger gluten network, which gives you more structure and texture in the finished dough.
 As the name suggests, this type of flour is ideal for yeasted breads and pizzas.

 Yes, you can bake these and store them in an airtight container on the counter for up to 3 days once they are completely cooled.
 If you need to make these longer than 3 days in advance, I recommend freezing the buns immediately after cooling.